appleplectic/pyshell/README.md

 2. `pip3 install -r requirements.txt`
 3. You're ready to use it!
 Check the usage section for help.

-Note that PyBash requires Python 3.6+
+Note that PyShell requires Python 3.6+

 ## Usage